Dragoon4002/gooz_backend/API.md

 ### 1. CREATE_GAME

-Creates a new game room and adds the player as the first player.
+Creates a new game room and adds the player as the first player (game creator).

 **Request:**
 ```json